Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Related Work

-There are some methods for formulating complex tasks that can generalize and avoid a naive enumeration of role or action combinations.
-In \cite{klee2015graph, nicolescu2003natural, ekvall2008robot, niekum2012learning, grollman2010incremental, hayes2015effective, galindo2008robot}, a task is represented as a graph of states (nodes) and actions (edges) using planning domain definition language (PDDL) \cite{aeronautiques1998pddl} that is domain-independent once the language is defined.
-Moreover, there are variants of PDDLs for multi-agent problems \cite{torreno2017cooperative}. \cite{song2010learning, ek2010task} use a Bayesian network representation consisting of tasks, observations, constraints, and action nodes.
+Some frameworks for CD-[ST-MR-TA] created in previous work generalize to a type of problem, but most of them have scalability issues and are only applicable to a small group of robots.
+For instance, Bayesian network representations consisting of tasks, observations, constraints, and action nodes can be used to represent a task with interdependent elemental subtasks \cite{song2010learning, ek2010task}.
 Hierarchical tree networks (HTN) are used in \cite{zlot2003multirobot, zlot2003market, zlot2005complex, hayes2016autonomously} to represent tasks where leaf nodes are roles for assignment.
-A tree structure representation utilizes the hierarchical nature of a task and partially avoids enumerations.
-However, these representations are usually applied to systems with less than five agents.
-The number of states in such trees/graphs could explode rapidly with respect to the number of agents and decomposition choices.
+Planning domain definition language (PDDL) can be used to represent a task as a graph of states (nodes) and actions (edges) \cite{klee2015graph, nicolescu2003natural, ekvall2008robot, niekum2012learning, grollman2010incremental, hayes2015effective, galindo2008robot, aeronautiques1998pddl, torreno2017cooperative}.
+Temporal planning can be considered an extension to the basic PDDL \cite{benton2012temporal, sapena2016parallel, carreno2020decentralised, crosby2014temporal, cashmore2018temporal}.
+In addition to a graph of predefined actions and state-space representation, temporal planning allows continuous temporal constraints and interdependence between subtasks to be encoded as predefined logical formulas.
+However, these representations based on actions and states are usually applied to systems with less than five agents.
+The number of states in their trees/graphs could explode rapidly with respect to the number of agents and available actions.
+The underlying solver (e.g., graph search algorithms) would take a long time to explore a subset of the high-dimensional space.
 Such a scalability issue limits its application to larger multi-agent systems.